fastrgv/AdaGate/README.md

 ----------------------------------------------------------------------
 ## For Developers Only:  CubeMapped Skybox Shaders

 This app demonstrates how to slowly rotate a skybox about the vertical axis by simple shader modifications, with negligible changes to source code.
-This opens many further possibilities for handling skyboxes IF true 6 sided skyboxes are avaiable.
+This insight opens many further possibilities for handling skyboxes IF true 6 sided skyboxes are avaiable.
 For example if one has a 6 sided starry-sky skybox, then it is easily possible to enable arbitrary rotations within the shader.
 Or you might use a 6-sided skybox with day & night hemispheres.

 A tiny change is required to the source code to pass time as a uniform to the shader that will allow perturbing some pointing vectors in a time dependent way.